 The adventure will begin with a night run up the Crag Lake Front Door, adding a whole new dimension to this already challenging trail.
 We will setup camp at Crag Lake where there will be an opportunity for a night swim and some laughs by the camp fire.

 From Sullivan Lake, we will head east then south to the top of Evergreen Mountain.
-Here, there will be some time to play and explore the mountain top for new obstacles and play areas before heading down the narrow pass that leads to the lower shelf and eventually down the south side of the mountain to setup camp at Camp Canada.
-Please note, there is no lake or water source at this site.
-There is, however, a short distance down the road, a boat launch at Long Bay Lake.
+Here, there will be some time to play and explore the mountain top for new obstacles and play areas before heading down the narrow pass that leads to the lower shelf and eventually down the south side of the mountain where, time permitting, we can run the Long Bay Lake trail on the way out.

 Each vehicle attending must have appropriate recovery equipment, tools and fuel to sustain their vehicle throughout the trip.
 In addition, sufficient camping gear, food and water for all of the passengers in their vehicle.